spbu-coding-2024/trees-trees-team-5/README.md

 ## 📖 Documentation
-You need to build it by next command in project root `./gradlew dokkaHtml`
+You need to build it with `./gradlew dokkaHtml` in project root

 <hr>